cpjobling/eg-247-textbook/_build/labs/lab04/index.md

 ## Preparation

-Before we start today's lab you will need to download and install the <a href="https://github.com/cpjobling/eg-247-textbook/blob/master/content/laplace_transform/5/convolutiondemo.m" target="_blank">Graphical demonstration of convolution app</a> from the GitHub respository for this module.
+Before we start today's lab you will need to download and install the <a href="https://github.com/cpjobling/eg-247-textbook/blob/master/content/laplace_transform/matlab/convolution_demo/convolutiondemo.m" target="_blank">Graphical demonstration of convolution app</a> from the GitHub respository for this module.

 To install, right-click button of link as appropriate and save as to your `lab04` folder.
-Double click the downloaded zip files to unpack.

 Open and run `convolutiondemo.m`.